Degree Requirements

 SECOND DEGREES

-A student who already holds a degree from Southern may return for a second degree by completing all curriculum requirements in effect at the time of admission to the second program with a minimum of 30 new credits.
-If all requirements are met, and the 30-credit minimum has not been attained, the remaining credits shall consist of additional directed electives selected by the department.
+A student who already holds a degree from Southern may return for a second degree by completing all degree requirements in effect at the time of admission to the second program.
+A minimum of 18 new credits beyond the first degree earned are required.

 TEACHER/EDUCATOR PREPARATION PROGRAMS